pascallaliberte/sharpen.page/_posts/2020-04-17-best-order-of-elements-on-landing-page.md

 ---
 layout: post
 title: "The Best Order of Elements For Your Landing Page"
+description: "Is there a definitive order?
+Let's see a few example structures, and in particular, the importance of telling your visitor you understand them.
+Then…"
 categories: jtbd optimize
 tags: copywriting struggle-first
 author: Pascal Laliberté